About Sylvia McNicoll

 If someone had told me I would grow up to be a writer when I was young, I wouldn’t have believed it.
 My parents were German immigrants so English started off as my second language and even though I loved writing from the time I wrote my first composition in grade four, I thought it was something only dead British or American people did with success.
 So when I grew up (in Montreal, Quebec), I worked as a clerk in cash management for a large paper company while earning my Bachelor of Arts from Concordia University at night.

-Leaving the finance world to have three children forced me to slow down, reflect and write again something I had not had time to do since school.
-I tried my hand at adult short stories, actually had some household hints published in magazines and then went on to freelance articles for the local paper when we moved to Burlington, Ontario.
-A friend of mine, Gisela Sherman, now a published author too, convinced me to take a children’s writing course given by Paul Kropp at Sheridan College.
-I loved his books and in his course wrote wrote my first novel Blueberries and Whipped Cream as the class project.
-After nine books, I returned to Sheridan College this time to teach Creative writing.
-I enjoyed teaching for nine years and then reluctantly gave it up because of the travel commitments of a book tours.
+Leaving the finance world to have three children forced me to slow down, reflect and write again, something I had not had time to do since school.
+I tried my hand at adult short stories, actually had some household hints published in magazines, and then went on to freelance articles for the local paper when we moved to Burlington, Ontario.
+A friend of mine, Gisela Sherman, who went on to publish three novels herself, convinced me to take a children’s writing course given by Paul Kropp at Sheridan College.
+I loved his books and in his course wrote wrote my first novel, Blueberries and Whipped Cream, as the class project.
+After nine books, I returned to Sheridan College, this time to teach Creative writing.
+I enjoyed teaching for nine years and then reluctantly gave it up because of the travel commitments of book tours.

 Because I believe in young writers, I love teaching and speaking about writing process.
 I also believe because of the Baby Boomer demograph, that seniors and teens need to bond and work together as never before.
-Hence I’m working on The Body Swap, a story where a 15 year old and 82 year old exchange souls and team up to fight the faulty car manufacturer that caused their deaths.
+Read my latest YA, The Body Swap, a story where a 15 year old and 82 year old exchange souls and team up to fight the faulty car manufacturer that caused their deaths.
 When you think about it, writers for young adults are always swapping their souls into young bodies to tell their stories.

 Children: Jennifer, Craig and Robin

-Education: BA Specialization in English, minor in Economics
+Education: BA Specialization in English, minor in Economics, Concordia University, Montreal

 Awards: 2011 Burlington Creative Artist (Literary Arts)